Liquipedia/VariablesLua/README.md

 Dependencies
 ============
-This extension requires Extension:Variables to be installed.
+This extension requires Extension:Variables and Extension:Scribunto to be installed.

 Examples
 ========